-College basketball season is entering conference play, and we have a ten-game slate tonight.
+College basketball season is finally here, and we have a four-game slate today.

-March Madness is months away, but you can get in all the college hoops hype by playing daily contests at FanDuel today.
+March Madness is a ways off at this point, but you can get in all the college hoops hype by playing daily contests at FanDuel today.
 If you've played NBA DFS before, it's quite simple: pick a total of eight players -- four guards, three forwards, and one utility spot you can use for either position.
 Stay within the $50,000 salary cap and field the team you think will score the most fantasy points.

 Where scoring differs from NBA is in the blocks and steals categories, with each worth two FanDuel points apiece rather than the three you get in daily NBA contests.

 Now that you're in the know, we can attack today's slate, which locks at 7:00 p.m.
 EST.

 Which players should you be targeting, and why?

 Fatts Russell, Rhode Island ($7,800) - The Rhode Island Rams' offense runs through Fatts Russell.
 The point guard owns a 33.6% usage rate and a 26.1 assist rate, per KenPom.
 He also rarely leaves the court as he's playing 80% of the game.
 Through four games, Russell is averaging 17.8 points, 4.0 rebounds, 4.0 assists, and 1.8 steals.
 Jared Butler ($8,000) is also worth a look on Wednesday night.